Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources for the facts on this page

 Every country fact above (operators, SIM ID rule, region and currency) is cited below with the URL and the date we retrieved it.
-Brand plan figures are not listed here because they remain pending verification.
+Brand plan figures are not listed here because they remain a modelled estimate.

 1. Mobile network operators of Germany